 Battery Pete is an avid car guy.
 He understands what you need from Small Battery Retrofit Kits in a racing application.
 Always use an AGM or Lithium Battery over larger 12 volt lead acid for better mounting flexibility and explosive power.
 To ensure long battery life before and after your install:.

 1.)
 Properly charge during storage and after use with a quality charger that puts out several amps in bulk phase.
 Charge cycle should be 3 at the lowest, but 5 to 10 amps is better, with a float phase specific to AGM batteries.
 Good ones are NOCO Genius or the CTEK line of chargers.
 BT is also ok.

 2.)
 Use the mounting bracket included in the kit sent by Battery Pete to fit the battery properly.
 This prevents squeezing it too tightly.
 You can mount these brackets with battery in any orientation, just not upside down where the terminals are facing the ground.
 This is because they do vent on occasion with extreme temp or pressure.

-BatteryPete offers a complete line of automotive small battery kits depending on applications ( Engine size and power needs) Porsche, Corvette, Tuner or exotic car guys alike… the Odyssey PC680, PC925 and PC1200 set ups all include Brass SAE terminal kits and custom light weight aluminum battery brackets… from $158 to $299 Free shipping in the states… check out our site one day.
-This might be a helpful product for you or some of your fellow racers… BatteryPete has similar passions and has several race cars/ sports cars he is always making better or faster.
+Battery Pete offers a complete line of automotive small battery kits for all applications (engine size and power needs) such as Porsche, Corvette, Tuner.
+For you exotic car guys, we have the Odyssey PC680, PC925 and PC1200 set ups.
+They all include brass SAE terminal kits and custom light weight aluminum battery brackets from $158 to $299.
+Remember, we offer Free Shipping in the continental United States.
+Want to check out our Small Battery Retrofit Kits?
+Visit our site.

 FIND THE ONE FOR YOUR CAR – SHOP NOW